pondrejk/dizzer/chap-definitions.md

 Other companies prominently mentioned in context of big data are Google, Wallmart, or Amazon.
 This is justified, as these companies also have put user/customer data analytics to the core of their businesses, fuelling the progress in the field.
 Social media, web search and browsing data, on-line or off-line shopping patterns, but also mobile devices, sensors and large scientific projects are mostly thought of as generators of big data to be leveraged.

 **Metaphoric acconuts**
-"mythology of big data"

-Metaphores nad comparisions do not come with exactness or robustness, though they illustrate how people think about the phenomenon.
+Metaphores rely on a notion of analogy between two dissimlar things, but can also become indepndent verbal objects, aesthetically appealing but not overly revealing.
+Despite that, we should not ignore metaphoric accounts, as they contribute to the mythology surrounding big data, which might not accurately describe the phenomenon itself but reflects what many people expect from it.

 Authors with social science background take notes of the thoughts and beliefs associated with big data.

 -- @puschmann2014big identified two conceptual metaphors prevailing in to date accounts on Big Data: as a natural force to be controlled and as a resource to be consumed.

+Not new, think of "data mining" -- utilitarization mindset.

 More metaphoric accounts:
 @manyika2013open -- liquid metaphor
 -- other metaphors:

 -- on metaphors @lupton2013swimming, also @lupton2015managing -- self-tracking and quantified self

+Not verbal but visual, artistic renderings -- data as material for art -- see for example projects on Creative Applications network, (plus some books taschen, etc. two volumes of data flow...)
+Often it is impossible to distinguish from generative art that uses generated data rather than exising information.
+In some aspects these can be inspirative for cartography (design quality, employment of computation and rendering software...), though "o tom potom".

 **Holistic, prcess-based**